-The content marketing plays an insignificant role in creating a jibe that could produce the sensation waves among the targeted audience’s heart and they start considering you seriously.
+Content marketing plays an insignificant role in creating a jibe that could produce the sensation waves among the targeted audience’s heart, and they start considering you seriously.

 Now in the age of digitalization, The Furrow Magazine has its own dedicated blog, where a lot of content awaits the readers.